-AS PROFESSIONALS, WE ALL KNOW THAT WE CAN'T TAKE physical development and treat it as unconnected events strung together.
-For example, take this issue's topic: agility and balance.
-Think about how closely related agility is to strength (February's topic): The stronger and more under control one's muscles are, the more agile one is.
+As professionals, we all know that we can't take physical development and treat it as unconnected moments strung together.
+Take agility and balance.
+Think about how closely related agility is to strength: The stronger and more under control one's muscles are, the more agile one is.
 So, too, with balance and coordination.
 They aren't distinct from one another, but rather interrelated.
 The more a child can coordinate his movements, the easier it is to "balance."

 Defining Agility and Balance

 Agility simply means the speed with which a child performs a movement.
 We speak of agility and nimbleness together (remember Jack and the candle).
 Balance means poising or standing still on a point or a small base.
 In other words, when a child is standing still on her tiptoes, she is balanced.
 Of course, in order to balance, she must have the strength to get up on her toes and the coordination to remain there in order to be balanced for any length of time.

 As we think about activities which promote agility and balance as being interrelated, remember, too, that music and movement are interrelated: Music can be a great asset in your activities.
 Children can practice moving slowly and ponderously to slow music, using their balancing skills in a different way.
 Having children move on tiptoes to music with a faster tempo challenges agility and balance in still other ways.